cyptnpassira/Federift/README.md

 ## Why break the network on purpose

-Federated learning is usually drawn as a tidy star: a server, some clients, a
+Federated learning is usually drawn as a tidy star: a server, some clients, a few arrows.
+Reality is a network that drops packets, stalls on stragglers, and splits into islands.
+Federift makes the breakage first-class:

+- **latency**: per-client base plus jitter, deterministic per (round, client).
+- **drops**: Bernoulli packet loss before an update ever leaves.
+- **stragglers**: a heavy tail that pushes a client past the round deadline.
+- **partitions**: scheduled windows where a named set of clients is isolated from the aggregator entirely.